Chinese 'wolf warrior' diplomats yell at Xinjiang criticism | ExBulletin

 Here are five things to know as the Wolf Warriors bared their teeth again:

-The term “wolf warrior diplomacy” became common language in 2019, when Chinese envoys – most prominent spokesperson Zhao Lijian – adopted a loud defense of the Communist-led country on social media platforms such as than Twitter, which is blocked in China.
+The term “wolf warrior diplomacy” became common parlance in 2019, when China’s leading envoy spokesperson Zhao Lijian adopted a loud defense of the Communist-led country on social media platforms. such as Twitter, which is blocked in China.

 The nickname derives from a movie about a Chinese special forces soldier resembling Rambo.

-China insists it was forced to change its tone, which occurred amid the riot from Donald Trump’s White House.
+China insists it was forced to change its tone, which came amid fulminations from the White House of former President Donald Trump.

 But officials like Zhao, who made headlines in 2019 following controversial tweets as envoy to Pakistan, assumed his new fighting role as Foreign Ministry spokesperson with aplomb. especially a year later.

-He promoted conspiracy theories, including that the US military could have brought Covid-19 to China, and then denounced Canberra in tweets alleging “the killing of Afghan civilians and prisoners by Australian soldiers.”
+He promoted conspiracy theories, including that the US military could have brought COVID-19 to China, then denounced Canberra in tweets alleging “the killing of Afghan civilians and prisoners by Australian soldiers.”

 This post contained an illustration of a soldier holding a bloody knife to a child’s throat.
 It was denounced by the Australian Prime Minister, but set the tone for the quarrels that still dominate relations.